I have always jumped feet first into a new endeavor.

 The hospital neurologist narrows the diagnosis down to NMO and MS. I say I would rather have MS and he argues that I wouldn’t want that.

 Well.
 If I had my ultimate choice I would rather have neither and walk out of there with a clean bill of health.
-He schedules me to see the top MS doctor (affiliated with the hospital, thankfully) in the Southeastern region to discuss my results and wishes me well.
+Because that wasn’t a possibility, he schedules me to see the top MS doctor (affiliated with the hospital, thankfully) in the Southeastern region to discuss my results and wishes me well.

-Several weeks later and I am in my new neurologist’s office and he is confirming that I have MS, not NMO, and he considers it a benign form of RRMS because I only have a few, small brain lesions.
+Several weeks later and I am in my neurologist’s office and he is confirming that I have MS. He considers it a benign form of RRMS because I only have a few, small brain lesions.
 I break down crying because I am relieved it isn’t NMO and because its a less severe form of MS.

 We decide that I am going to try and manage my MS with lifestyle and stress relief changes.
 I slip into denial.
 I can’t have MS. I feel fine, just slightly tired.